Harshvardhan Rane

-Harshavardhan Rane (born 16 December 1983) is an Indian actor, who primarily works in Hindi and Telugu films.
+Harshvardhan Rane (born 16 December 1983) is an Indian actor, who primarily works in Hindi and Telugu films.
 Rane made his screen debut with the Telugu film Thakita Thakita (2010), and made his Hindi film debut with Sanam Teri Kasam (2016), for which he received the Stardust Award for Superstar of Tomorrow – Male nomination.

 Rane started his career with a small stint on television, in Left Right Left (2007–2008).
 He then appeared in successful Telugu films including Naa Ishtam (2012), Avunu (2012), Prema Ishq Kaadhal (2013), Anaamika (2014).
 After venturing into Hindi films, Rane has received praise for his portrayal of a gangster in Taish (2020), an adventure lover in Haseen Dillruba (2021) and a politician in the sleeper hit Ek Deewane Ki Deewaniyat (2025).

 Early life

 Rane was born on 16 December 1983 in Rajamahendravaram, Andhra State, India to a Telugu mother and a Marathi father.
 His father Vivek Rane was a doctor in his hometown Gwalior, Madhya Pradesh.
 He was brought up in Gwalior and moved to Delhi when he was 16 years old before settling down in Mumbai, Maharashtra.